lucdar/laclark.me/content/about.md

 +++

 Hello!
 I'm Lucas Clark.
 I'm a recent graduate from UC Berkeley where I studied Computer Science and Music.
-I'm fascinated by the relationship people have with technology, and I enjoy thinking about ways that I can simplify, ease, or otherwise improve it.
+I'm fascinated by the relationship people have with technology, and I love thinking about ways that I can simplify, ease, or otherwise improve it.

 I'm currently looking for a full-time position in Software Engineering, Information Technology, or any other field where I can empower people through technology.
 You can download my resume [here](<../Lucas Clark - Resume.pdf>).
-If you (or someone you know) is looking to hire someone like me, please [let me know](@/contact.md)!
+If you or someone you know is looking to hire someone like me, please [let me know](@/contact.md)!

 # Education